anjalee-kulasinghe/portfolio-project3-Hangman/README.md

 ### A live demo to the website can be found [here](https://portfolio-project3-hangman-654eb8cab16a.herokuapp.com/)

-## How to Play:
-- The system will provide a random word, reflecting the number of letters of the word by dash marks.
-- Click on the letter buttons to guess the word.
-- If the guessed letter is correct, the system will reveal all occurrences of that letter in the word.
-- Each wrong guess will add a part for the hangman.
-- Six incorrect guesses will end the game.
-- Try to guess the word and increase your score!

 ## Planning Phase
 ### User stories:
 - As a player, I want to start a new game so that I can begin guessing a new word.
-- As a player, I want to see the number of letters in the word represented by dashes, so that I know how many letters I need to guess.
+- As a player, I want to see the number of letters in the word represented by dashes so that I know how many letters I need to guess.
 - As a player, I want to be able to guess a letter and see if it is in the word, so that I can progress in solving the puzzle.
 - As a player, I want a visual representation of the Hangman figure to track my progress and avoid making too many incorrect guesses.
-- As a player, I want to see the letters I have already guessed, so that I don't accidentally repeat guesses.
+- As a player, I want to see the letters I have already guessed so that I don't lose a life.
-- As a player, I want the option to quit the game and start a new one at any time.
 - As a player, I want to be notified when I win the game by correctly guessing the word.
 - As a player, I want to be notified when I lose the game by making too many incorrect guesses.
 - As a player, I want a variety of words to guess to keep the game interesting and challenging.
 - As a player, I want to be able to see my score or progress in the game.
+- As a player, I want to continue or exit the game.
 - As a player, I want the game to be visually appealing and user-friendly.
 - As a player, I want to play an enjoyable game of the classic hangman game by myself.

 ### Site Aims:
 1. Entertainment:
-  - Provide a fun and engaging experience for users who enjoy playing word games.
+  - Provide a fun and engaging experience for player who enjoy playing word games.
-  - Offer a casual and entertaining way for users to spend their leisure time.
+  - Offer a casual and entertaining way for the player to spend their leisure time.
 2. Education:
-  - Reinforce vocabulary and spelling skills by incorporating a variety of words for players to guess.
+  - Emphasize vocabulary and spelling skills by including a variety of words for players to guess.
-3. User Engagement:
+3. Player Engagement:
-  - Encourage users to return by providing a user-friendly and enjoyable game environment.
+  - Encourage the player to return by providing a simple, easy to understand game environment.
 4. Learning and Improvement:
   - Offer a positive learning experience by providing feedback on correct and incorrect guesses.
   - Motivate players to improve their word-guessing skills over time.